AmineDjeghri/awesome-os-setup/docs/windows_workflow/README.md

 ### 3.1.
 Install WSL:
 ![windows setup_image](../images/windows_setup_image.jpeg)
-- Automatic installation of WSL available with the Awesome-OS-Setup TUI [app](../../README.md#linux--wsl2--macos)
+- Automatic installation of WSL available with the Personal-OS-Setup TUI [app](../../README.md#linux--wsl2--macos)
 - Run the script in Windows Terminal
 - Or manual installation: Run this command in PowerShell ``` wsl --install ```.
 You can also select the drive where you want to install it instead of the default 'C' drive and this is what I recommand doing.